Punishment: Behind Japanese Military Brutality (Current Project)

 Chapter 1: Potato Samurai: Introducing the Principle of Punishment

-Chapter 2: Knights, Samurai and Barbarians: Navigating the Standard of Civilization
+Chapter 2: Knights, Samurai and Barbarians: The Standard of Civilization

 Chapter 3: Under Foreign Eyes: The Taiwan Expedition, 1874